 8. Eggplant: Brinjal, eggplant, or aubergine, when cooked, serves as a delectable veggie for babies.
 You can feed boiled, steamed, roasted, grilled, or baked eggplant slices to older babies as finger food.
 However, several parents prefer feeding eggplant puree and mash before offering it as cooked slices.
 When consumed regularly, aubergine can provide fiber, potassium, zinc, manganese, and folate (11).
 These nutrients are vital for the body’s growth and physiological processes.

-9. Tomato: Tomato contains several bioactive compounds, such as lycopene, beta-carotene, and vitamin C. You can feed tomato to your baby as tomato soup.
+9. Tomato: Tomato contains several bioactive compoundsiXExtranutritional chemicals found in plant foods. , such as lycopeneiXA carotenoid that gives a bright red color to certain vegetables. , beta-carotene, and vitamin C. You can feed tomato to your baby as tomato soup.
 Alternatively, you can cut them into bite-sized, thin pieces and serve them raw as finger food to older babies.
 If you are offering cherry tomatoes to your baby, cut them lengthwise into thin slices.

 10. Onion: Along with adding flavor and texture, onions also add nutrients to the foods.
 Older babies can relish their flavor by nibbling on cooked onion rings.
-Besides, you can add onion to different foods, such as soups, curries, and casseroles.
+Besides, you can add onion to different foods, such as soups, curries, casseroles, and different lentil preparations.

-11. Beetroot: Beets are rich in potassium, magnesium, dietary fiber, phosphorus, iron, beta-carotene, vitamin A, C, and B9 (folate) (12).
+11. Beetroot: Beets are rich in potassium, magnesium, dietary fiber, phosphorusiXAn essential mineral that is a key ingredient in many body parts, including teeth and bones. , iron, beta-carotene, vitamin A, C, and B9 (folate) (12).
 Babies may not like its taste, but you can resolve this issue by mixing beetroot puree or mash with delicious fruits, such as blueberries and mango.

-Cauliflower, French beans, and mushroom are other healthy and nutritious vegetables that older babies can relish.
+Cauliflower, French beans, and mushrooms are other healthy and nutritious vegetables that older babies can relish.

 Vegetables Suitable For Baby-Led Weaning

-As a baby shows developmental readiness to consume solids, some parents may consider baby-lead weaning.
+As a baby shows developmental readiness to consume solids, some parents may consider baby-led weaning.
 Here are some vegetables that are most suitable for self-feeding.

 13. Potato: Potato is an energy-dense vegetable containing essential nutrients, such as vitamin B6, C, and potassium (12).
-You can serve thinly sliced, bite-sized, steamed, grilled, or roasted potato slices/wedges to babies for baby-led weaning.
+You can serve thinly sliced, bite-sized, steamed, grilled, or roasted potato slices/wedges with avocado dip to babies for baby-led weaning.

 14. Bell peppers: Bell peppers are rich in fiber, vitamin C, B9 (folate), and potassium (13).
 Cooked, thinly sliced strips and bite-sized cubes of bell pepper make a good baby-led weaning food.
-Serve bell peppers with unsweetened yogurt or homemade hummus to intensify their nutritional benefits.
+Serve bell peppers with unsweetened yogurt or homemade hummusiXA Mediterranean dip made from chickpeas. to intensify their nutritional benefits.
 Use orange or yellow bell peppers for babies as they are sweeter.

 15. French beans: French beans or green beans are fiber-rich vegetables that offer vitamin A, potassium, magnesium, calcium, and iron.
 These vital nutrients support the baby’s eye development, immune system functions, and physical growth.
 Steamed and boiled green beans, cut into two-inch long pieces, are a good choice for baby-led weaning.